Geometry-Preserving Neural Architectures on Manifolds with Boundary: Final Augmented Architectures

-\paragraph{Exponential FAAs} Similar to IAA, we consider the case where $M$ is a manifold without boundary.
+\textbf{Exponential FAAs.} Similar to IAA, we consider the case where $M$ is a manifold without boundary.
 And, instead of the projection map, we use the exponential map from a base point $p$ i.e., approximation classes of the form $\exp_p(\cdot)$ for some fixed base point $p \in M$.
 The corresponding constrained approximation is defined by composition with the projection map,

 Using the compositions with the exponential map can prevent approximations of continuous functions on manifolds.
 For example, if $F: M \rightarrow M$ is a homeomorphism and $F = \exp_x \circ f$ and $f: M \rightarrow T_xM$ would imply that $f : M \rightarrow T_xM$ is a topological embedding.
 Since $M$ is of same dimension as $T_xM = \Rd$, this is not always possible.
 For example, if $M = S^2$.
-Such topological obstructions have been identified for approximation properties of autoencoders \cite{batson2021topological,kvalheim2023should}.
-These obstructions arise from the inherent geometry of the underlying manifold and from the fact that one is seeking universal approximation in the uniform norm.
-However, if one relaxes the requirements of continuity or approximation in the uniform norm it is possible to establish an approximation result in a weaker norm.
+Such topological obstructions have been identified for approximation properties of autoencoders \citep{batson2021topological,kvalheim2023should}.
+If one relaxes the requirements of continuity or approximation in the uniform norm it is possible to establish an approximation result in a weaker norm as in Theorem \ref{thm:ProjApproxL2}.
 Expressibility of autoencoders in weaker norms has been shown in \cite{kvalheim2023should}, despite topological obstruction in stronger uniform norm.
 A similar idea works in our setting.
-Toward this end, we establish a representation result in the next theorem.
+Toward this end, we establish a representation result in the next theorem, giving us an exponential map analogue of Theorem \ref{thm:ProjApproxL2}.
 Here $M$ is not required to be embedded into a Euclidean space.